section-engineering-education/engineering-education/content/articles/using-big-data-analytics-to-fight-cyber-threats/index.md

 Big Data is a term used to describe large amounts of data stored and transmitted in a computer system.
 Cybersecurity dangers can be combated with the use of big data analytics.

-In cybersecurity, big data analytics refers to collecting large amounts of digital data to analyze, display, and draw conclusions that can help forecast and prevent cyber threats.

-Big data improves our cybersecurity when combined with security technology.
+In cybersecurity, big data analytics refers to collecting large amounts of digital data to analyze, display, and draw conclusions that can help forecast and prevent cyber threats.Big data improves our cybersecurity when combined with security technology.
 For example, it enable businesses to spot behaviour patterns that indicate network vulnerabilities.
 We look at how Big Data can help improve information security best practices in this article.

 Big Data, Cyber Security, Privacy, and Database are just a few terms that come to mind while thinking about this topic.